Extending to a model structure is not a first-order property: Construction of model structures

-In this section we construct two model structures on a general poset $\C$ with a given subcategory $\W$ of weak equivalences.
-As before, we assume that $\C$ is bicomplete and $\W$ satisfies (S2OF3).
+The goal of this section is to prove Theorem~\ref{thm:modelexistsall}.
+We therefore fix a relative category $(\C,\W)$ and a choice of centers $\chi$ and use these to construct a model structure.
+As before, we assume that $\C$ is finitely bicomplete and $\W$ is decomposable.